 - CARE Grants

 - Referral to campus and community resources

 - Gas Cards

 - School Supplies

 - Additional Book Services for those who qualify

 Apply for CARE

-To apply for CARE, download application (pdf), have your case worker complete their portion and see an EOPS/CARE staff member in the EOPS/CARE office.
+To apply for CARE, download application (pdf), have your case worker complete their portion and see an EOPS/CARE staff member in the EOPS/CARE office (second floor of the Lesher Building).
 If you are not already an EOPS student, you will need to apply for and be accepted into the EOPS program before your CARE enrollment can become effective.

 Will begin accepting students for the Fall 2022 semester in July 2022.